 William has a broad range of experience in chancery and commercial advice, litigation and alternative dispute resolution.
 He has acted for a range of clients from private individuals to large corporate bodies, including automotive companies.
 This work included a nine-month secondment to act as an in-house counsel for Nissan International, based at the Nissan Technical Centre Europe.
 William is a former pupil and tenant of Atlantic Chambers.
 He is called to the Bar of England and Wales (Lincoln’s Inn, 2016).

-William undertook the GDL and BPTC at the University of Law in Bloomsbury, London.
-He received the University of Law’s Prize for the highest mark in the resolution of disputes out of court module on the BPTC.
+William gained a First at undergraduate level and a Masters with Distinction from King’s College London prior to obtaining a Doctorate, followed by the GDL and BPTC at the University of Law, London.
+He received the University of Law’s Prize for the highest mark in Dispute Resolution.
 He was awarded a Lord Denning Scholarship and Hardwicke Entrance award by Lincoln’s Inn and gave the response to the Treasurer of Lincoln’s Inn as the student who had achieved the highest mark for the BTPC at Call.